 |Nutritional Guidelines (per serving)|

 It may seem like you're adding a whole lot of cilantro, but remember, this is a cilantro peanut sauce with plenty of fresh cilantro flavor.
-If you're looking for a more conventional Thai peanut sauce, scroll down for a few recipes to try.
+If you're looking for a more conventional Thai peanut sauce, try Spicy sesame peanut noodles.